Explore All Countries

 Military equipment inventories and acquisitions

-the Bulgarian Armed Forces inventory consists primarily of Soviet-era equipment, although in recent years, Bulgaria has procured limited amounts of more modern weapons systems from Western countries, such as France, Israel, Italy, Norway, and the US (2020)
+the military's inventory consists primarily of Soviet-era equipment, although in recent years Bulgaria has procured limited amounts of more modern weapons systems from some Western countries (2023)

 Military service age and obligation